Tomas-Lawton/Reframer/README.md

 ```

 ```
-source setup.sh
+source dev_setup.sh
 ```

-If it doesn't work, install packages in requirements.txt with conda install --file requirements and pip install -r requirements.txt.
-Then run...
+Run with
 ```
-source activate.sh
+python3 main.py
 ```

 # Run canvas

-Run the frontend canvas using a local server (Can use VS Code Live Server extension).
-Ensure it's in a seperate code window so file overwrites don't cause a restart.
+Run the frontend canvas using a local server or opening index.html in chrome (not firefox).